Pacific Western Airlines Flight 314: Accident

-When reverse thrust was cancelled, the plane lifted off so soon that the hydraulic isolation valve in the left thrust reverser closed, in doing so cutting off power to the actuator, with the reverser doors five centimeters open and the isolation valve in the partially open position.
-About six seconds after going around and 4000 ft from the runway threshold, as the aircraft climbed through 300 to 400 ft and the airspeed increased, the aerodynamic forces caused the left thrust reverser to deploy, causing the plane to yaw hard to the left, making the plane very difficult to fly and the airspeed greatly decayed.
+When reverse thrust was cancelled, the plane lifted off so rapidly that the hydraulic isolation valve in the left thrust reverser closed, cutting off power to the actuator, with the reverser doors 2 inches (5 cm) open and the isolation valve in the partially open position.
+About six seconds after going around and 4000 ft from the runway threshold, as the aircraft climbed through 300 to 400 ft and the airspeed increased, aerodynamic forces caused the left thrust reverser to deploy, causing the plane to yaw hard to the left, making the plane very difficult to fly and the airspeed greatly decayed.
 Flight 314 was now in a high drag configuration close to the ground, at a low speed, and with a deployed thrust reverser.
-Evidence indicates that First Officer Van Oort took off his seatbelt and stood up to flick the reverser override switch which would restore hydraulic pressure to the reverser to close it.
+Evidence indicates that First Officer Van Oort took off his seatbelt and stood up to flick the reverser override switch, which would restore hydraulic pressure to the reverser to close it.
 He raised the flaps from 40° to 15°, but the landing gear remained locked in the down position.
 Van Oort managed to open the safety cap to the switch, but Captain Miles (possibly because of the intense pain of his fractured thumb) let off the right rudder, throwing the co-pilot off balance and he never flipped the switch.
-By this point the airspeed had decayed so much that no amount of aileron or rudder could be effective enough to save the plane.
+By this point the airspeed had decayed so much that no amount of aileron or rudder would be enough to save the plane.
 Flight 314 banked steeply to the left from a height of 400 ft.
 Captain Miles shouted over the radio "We're gonna crash!".
 Ten seconds after going around, the 737 crashed to the left of the runway banked 90° to the left and 30° nose down.
-The aircraft was destroyed in the impact and subsequent fire with only the cockpit and the tail section being the recognizable parts of the aircraft.
-Terry George got out of the snowplow and he with two firefighters rushed towards the crash site.
-They found six survivors including one flight attendant with one additional survivor being found in the forward section of the aircraft who suffered a severe head injury.
-This person died 11 days later in hospital.
-43 people including Captain Chris Miles and First Officer Peter Van Oort were killed in the crash.
+The aircraft was destroyed in the impact and subsequent fire with only the cockpit and the tail section remaining recognizable.
+George left the snowplow and with two firefighters rushed towards the crash site.
+They found six survivors including one flight attendant.
+One additional survivor was found in the forward section of the aircraft with a severe head injury, but died 11 days later.
+43 people, including Miles and Van Oort, were killed in the crash.

 Investigation

 The crash investigation was conducted by the Aviation Safety Investigation Division of Transport Canada and audited by the Aircraft Accident Review Board.
-The Cockpit Voice Recorder (CVR) was destroyed by the intense fire but the Flight Data Recorder (FDR) was useable though some parameters were unreadable.
+The Cockpit Voice Recorder (CVR) was destroyed by the fire but the Flight Data Recorder (FDR) was useable although some parameters were unreadable.
 Boeing simulations showed that the aircraft was controllable with one engine at idle reverse and the other at full forward thrust in a gear up, flaps 15° configuration.
 With flaps 25 and gear down, it was not possible to maintain level flight.
 The go-around would have been successful if the left engine thrust reverser doors had not been deployed.